neelriyer/neelriyer.github.io/_posts/2020-07-12-Recommendation-System-in-Pytorch.md

 From that minibatch we want to do an array lookup in our embedding matrix.

 `self.u(users),self.m(movies)` allows us to do that array lookup.
-This lookupis less computionally intensive that a matrix mulitply of a one-hot encoded matrix and a weight matrix.
+This lookup is less computionally intensive that a matrix mulitply of a one-hot encoded matrix and a weight matrix.

 `(u*m).sum(1).view(-1, 1)` is a cross product of the embeddings for users and movies and returns a single number.
 This is the predicted rating for that movie.